 Today marks the last spring budget before a revised structure of budgets comes into play, moving from a spring budget and Autumn statement, to a yearly Autumn budget.
-Ahead of this year’s Spring budget, the pound fell to a 7 year low, as markets anticipated a variety of outcomes, many of them bleak ahead of Britain’s departure from the EU, with many wondering what measures were to be put in place to brace against a possible fall in growth.
+In October, the pound hit its lowest level against the dollar since the Brexit vote, as markets anticipated a variety of outcomes, many of them bleak ahead of Britain’s departure from the EU, with many wondering what measures were to be put in place to brace against a possible fall in growth.
 This budget marks the first serious fiscal announcement since the article 50 ruling last month, which pushed the government to more transparency regarding its Brexit plan than it had previously been comfortable with.

 International Women’s Day has been well absorbed by most speakers in the Commons today, leading to an interesting aside where Hammond stated that there was now a higher proportion of women in work than ever before, and that the Conservative party in particular had seen its highest proportion of women.
 This appeared to hit back at the rhetoric of Leader of the Opposition Jeremy Corbyn earlier in Prime Minister’s Questions, where he led with the statement that Labour has more women MPs than all other parties combined.

-This time in the spotlight, Phillip Hammond has predictably cited the sentiment of ‘commentators’, who he says are ‘confounded’, in order to convey the message that the UK is continuing to grow despite Brexit.
+This time in the spotlight, Philip Hammond has predictably cited the sentiment of ‘commentators’, who he says are ‘confounded’, in order to support his message that the UK is continuing to grow in the face of Brexit.
 In the ‘spreadsheet bit’ as the Chancellor referred to it, he states that the Office for Budget Responsibility (OBR) has upgraded its forecast for growth next year from 1.4% to 2%.

 As predicted, the Chancellor quickly compared the UK’s growth to that of other European countries, specifically citing Germany as a comparable major economy.
 But he quickly followed up, saying that there is ‘no room for complacency’, addressing high debts, lack of skills among the student population, and families under financial pressure as issues.